2-bithacker/Cube2-Sauerbraten-Installer/README.md

 How to use:

-first, run `git clone https://github.com/2-bithacker/Cube2-Sauerbraten-Installer.git` Then, run `cd ~/Cube2-Sauerbraten-Installer`
-Then, run `bash install`
+First, run `git clone https://github.com/2-bithacker/Cube2-Sauerbraten-Installer.git` then, run `cd ~/Cube2-Sauerbraten-Installer` then, run `bash install`

 That will download, extract, build, and create a launch file for Cube2: Sauerbraten.